-The Universal Registration Document was filed on 22 April 2022 with the AMF, in its capacity as competent authority under Regulation (EU) 2017/1129, without prior approval in accordance with Article 9 of that Regulation.
+The Universal Registration Document was filed on 27 April 2023 with the AMF, in its capacity as competent authority AMF under Regulation (EU) 2017/1129, without prior approval in accordance with Article 9 of that Regulation.

-The Universal Registration Document may be used for the purposes of an offer to the public of financial securities or the admission of financial securities to trading on a regulated market if it is supplemented by a securities note and, where applicable, a summary and any amendments to the Universal Registration Document.
+The Universal Registration Document may be used for the purposes of an offer of financial securities to the public or the admission of financial securities to trading on a regulated market if it is supplemented by a securities note and, where applicable, a summary and any amendments made to the Universal Registration Document.
 The package then formed shall be approved by the AMF in accordance with Regulation (EU) 2017/1129.